 - a) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
 The Company reviews the adequacy of these provisions at the end of the reporting period.
 However, it is possible that at some future date an additional liability could result from audits by taxing authorities.
-Where the final outcome of these tax-related matters is different from the amounts that were originally recorded, such differences will affect the tax provisions in the period in which such determination is made. - b) Depreciation expense is allocated based on assumed useful life of the equipment.
+Where the final outcome of these tax-related matters is different from the amounts that were originally recorded, such differences will affect the tax provisions in the period in which such determination is made. - b) Depreciation and amortization expense is allocated based on assumed useful life of the equipment, leasehold improvements, right-of-use assets and patents.
 Should the useful life differ from the initial estimate, an adjustment would be made to the statement of comprehensive loss.